 Not only does this paste make the soup thicker, it also acts as an emulsifier, helping the fat—exuded by the chorizo and the chicken—incorporate smoothly into the soup, rather than forming an oil slick along the top.

 Does anybody else have a deep-seated childhood love of the fixin's bar at Roy Rogers?
 There's something great about being in charge of the flavor of your meal.
 The final step in this soup is to add some bright freshness to the bowl.
-I like to do that in the form of a DIY mix-ins setup with sliced Serrano peppers, scallion greens, lime wedges, fresh cilantro, sliced avocado, and some Mexican-style crema to help tame the heat from the chipotles and Serranos.
+I like to do that in the form of a DIY mix-ins setup with sliced serrano peppers, scallion greens, lime wedges, fresh cilantro, sliced avocado, and some Mexican-style crema to help tame the heat from the chipotles and Serranos.

 If you want to be extra-nice to your dinner guests, you can shred the meat off the chicken and mix it into the stew, but I actually prefer the fun of serving a bowl of soup that comes with a knife and a fork.
-Makes the whole thing all the more meal-like.
+It makes the whole thing all the more meal-like.
 Not that you'll have any doubts about that with a dish this hearty, but if it's worth taking the time to make it right, then it's certainly worth taking the time to eat it right, agreed?

 I apologize in advance for any socks lost while serving this recipe.